-How many articles have you read lately, that talk of closing more sales and if you have, you would admit they say almost the same.
+How many articles have you read that talk of closing more sales lately, and if you have, you would admit they say almost the same.

 There’s certainly value in reading up on the latest cold calling, email, and networking techniques, but if you haven’t taken a look at your website lately, you’re missing out on a prime opportunity to position yourself as an expert in your industry and close more sales.

 Being an expert in your field makes the sales process easier.
 You have case studies, posts, calculators, and more at your fingertips.
 Adding these would increase the weightage of your name.
-It follows that when a prospect sees your email signature, it would garner respect.
+It follows that when a prospect sees your email signature, it will garner respect.

 Let’s look at some techniques for becoming a thought leader and improving your sales outcomes.

-Conduct Case Studies (and share them too!)
+Conduct case studies (and share them too!)

 Case studies don’t have to cost thousands of dollars.
 Depending on what you’re inspecting, you can get much of the analysis and data from your own business or customers.

 Make your own case study using these tips.

 Show your knowledge with an active, useful blog.